chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 The `data` fields are used to uniquely identify a completion item in the resolve handler.
 The data property is transparent for the protocol.
 Since the underlying message passing protocol is JSON-based, the data field should only hold data that is serializable to and from JSON.

-All that is missing is to tell VS Code that the server supports code completion requests.
+All that is missing is to tell Baosky that the server supports code completion requests.
 To do so, flag the corresponding capability in the initialize handler:

 ```typescript
 connection.onInitialize((params): InitializeResult => {